We provide a full architectural and design service covering the RIBA work stages, from feasibility studies to contract administration.

-Stefanie has worked across the UK on a range of urban design, heritage, residential, retail and educational schemes.
+Stefanie is a Chartered Architect and has worked across the UK on a range of urban design, heritage, residential, retail and educational schemes.
 She is the Immediate Past Chair of the Construction Industry Council Yorkshire and Humber and also sits on the RIBA Yorkshire Council.
 Stefanie is a judge for the RICS Pro-Yorkshire and Construction Excellence Awards, and has previously judged the CIOB Committed to Construction, York Design and the RIBA Awards.

 Stefanie was awarded an MBE for Services to Construction and Architecture in 2019’s New Year’s Honours.

 Her interests lie in architecture as a wider profession – exploring the possibilities of what ‘architecture’ is, and what it could be.
 She is particularly interested in the narratives of a place, whether historical, political, socio-economic or folklore.
 Indeed, stories – whether personal or created – allow a place to be reconsidered and interpreted in quite different and enlightening ways.
 Her passion is creating.
 Whether a masterplan, building or a quilt, the process of designing, creating and searching out answers to interesting questions influences every aspect of her life.

 She believes that is it is crucial to involve those who will benefit from the process in the process.
 By working with local communities, charities and schools, designs become relevant and long term.
 She has extensive experience of facilitating consultation and design workshops with a range of participants, ranging from Elected Members through to school children.
 She is on the teaching staff of York College, working with the college’s construction team to teach their highly successful HNC and diploma construction programmes.